eNMS-automation/eNMS/docs/source/automation/servicetypes/scrapli_netconf.md

       access the device.
     - `Custom Credentials` - The user provides the credentials below:

-- `Custom Username` - User provided username
+- `Custom Username` - User provided username.

-- `Custom Password` - User provided password
+- `Custom Password` - User provided password.

 - `Start New Connection`: **Before the service runs**, the current cached connection is discarded and a new one is started.